Actions under TSCA Section 5

 - Section 5(f) Actions

 EPA is posting its current decision-making framework for making new chemicals determinations under section 5 of TSCA, as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
-EPA is seeking input on this framework through a December 6, 2017 public meeting.
+EPA sought input on this framework through a December 6, 2017 public meeting.

 - Read EPA’s New Chemicals Decision-Making Framework.